-Wednesday, October 17, 2012 became the day that would change our lives forever.
+Wednesday, October 17, 2012 is a day that would change our lives forever.
 After repeating the sweat test on Cassidy, we sat in the sterile office, colorful butterflies painted on the walls, as one after the other, the Cystic Fibrosis specialists were sent in.
 Results had confirmed that this heart wrenching diagnosis was true.
-Amidst the streaming tears, while putting on a happy face for Cassidy so that she knew everything was going to be okay, there was a strange sense of relief.
-Knowing that we were moving in a direction of helping Cassidy feel better.
+Amidst the streaming tears, while putting on a happy face for Cassidy so that she knew everything was going to be okay.

 In that moment, life had instantly changed as we knew it.

 Cystic Fibrosis is a genetic disease that affects approximately 4000 Canadians.
 1 in 25 people are a carrier of the defective gene and both parents need to be a carrier in order to have a 1 in 4 chance of the child being born with Cystic Fibrosis.
 This is Cassidy.
 Cystic Fibrosis affects her respiratory and digestive systems by causing the mucus in her body to be very thick and sticky because of the cell confusion of salt and water in her body.
 She spends hours a day doing respiratory physiotherapy through inhaled medications through a nebulizer, physiotherapy and other vitamins and medications.
 In the digestive system, this thick sticky mucus prevents the pancreatic enzymes, that are needed to digest food, to exit the pancreas to get to the intestines.
 Cassidy takes 20-30 pills a day in order to digest food so that she can absorb nutrients and stay healthy.
 The days often feel long and this is a disease that we wouldn’t wish upon anyone.
 What keeps us strong is our HOPE in a cure.